pwlodarczyk92/python-problems/README.md

 # python-problems
-really simple python code snippets for introduction to programming
+Really simple python code snippets for introduction to programming.

+For each snippet, try to predict printed output.